AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##EMA - Exponential Moving Average
 ### Description
-Exponential moving averages reduce the lag by applying more weight to recent prices.
-The weighting applied to the most recent price depends on the number of periods in the moving average.
-There are three steps to calculating an exponential moving average.
-First, calculate the simple moving average.
-An exponential moving average (EMA) has to start somewhere, so a simple moving average is used as the previous period's EMA in the first calculation.
-Second, calculate the weighting multiplier.
-Third, calculate the exponential moving average.
-The formula below is for a 10-day EMA.
+Exponential moving averages work to reduce lag by weighting recent prices more heavily.
+The weighting given to the most recent price depends on the number of periods in the moving average.
+Calculating an exponential moving average involves three steps.
+1. Calculate the simple moving average.
+An exponential moving average (EMA) must start somewhere, therefore a simple moving average is used as the previous period's EMA in the beginning calculation.
+2. Calculate the weighting multiplier.
+3. Calculate the EMA.

 ### Interpretation
 The EMA is used by many traders in the most varying of timeframes.
 It is especially meaningful within the 15, 60 and 240-minute charts.
 The EMA 200 line is also especially popular with traders.